Course Descriptions

 Journal: University of Colorado Law Review - LAWS 7896

-Participation in the research, writing, and editing activities involved in publishing the University of Colorado Law Review.
+Gives students the opportunity to participate in the research, writing and editing activities involved in publishing the University of Colorado Law Review.
+May be repeated up to 4 total credit hours.
+1 credit, pass-graded.

 Journal: University of Colorado Law Review - LAWS 7906

-Participation in the research, writing, and editing activities involved in publishing the University of Colorado Law Review.
+Gives students the opportunity to participate in the research, writing, and editing activities involved in publishing the University of Colorado Law Review.
+May be repeated up to 4 total credit hours.1 credit, pass-graded.

 Judicial Opinion Writing - LAWS 6236